tayseerk/csf2024/assignment5/csf_assign05/csf_assign05/README.txt

 Why are you confident that the server is free of race conditions and deadlocks?

+- In autocommit mode, each request is treated as a singular transaction.
+Therefore, once the request is over, lock is immediately released.
+This prevents one client from holding a lock over multiple requests, effectively avoiding deadlocks.
+There is no opportunity for a deadlock to occur since each time one client holds a lock, the other clients must wait for that client to finish their request before continuing.
 - None of the transactions are nested, which reduces the complexity of the lock retrieval patterns, preventing deadlock.
 - The code rolls back on a failure and unlocks all the tables.
 This ensures that incomplete updates to the table are not processed (preventing inconsistent states) and that the tables are locked only for a while (indefinite lock).